truszko1/truszko1.github.io/_posts/2022-12-17-what-can-developers-do-to-speed-up-a-slow-website.markdown

 ### Check the Code

 If the server and network are not the problem, the next step is to check the code.
-There could be a number of reasons why the code is causing performance issues, including:

 Blocking scripts: If the website has blocking scripts, such as blocking JavaScript or blocking CSS, it will prevent the page from rendering until the scripts have finished executing.
 This can cause the website to appear slow to the user.
 Unminified code: If the website has unminified code, it will be larger and take longer to download and execute.
 This can also cause the website to appear slow to the user.